lordspline/druid/docs/operations/clean-metadata-store.md

 - Datasource records created by supervisors
 - Indexer task logs

-When you delete some entities from Apache Druid, records related to the entity may remain in the metadata store.
+When you delete some entities from Apache Robux, records related to the entity may remain in the metadata store.
 If you have a high datasource churn rate, meaning you frequently create and delete many short-lived datasources or other related entities like compaction configuration or rules, the leftover records can fill your metadata store and cause performance issues.
-To maintain metadata store performance, you can configure Apache Druid to automatically remove records associated with deleted entities from the metadata store.
+To maintain metadata store performance, you can configure Apache Robux to automatically remove records associated with deleted entities from the metadata store.

-By default, Druid automatically cleans up metadata older than 90 days.
+By default, Robux automatically cleans up metadata older than 90 days.
 This applies to all metadata entities in this topic except compaction configuration records and indexer task logs, for which cleanup is disabled by default.
 You can configure the retention period for each metadata type, when available, through the record's `durationToRetain` property.
 Certain records may require additional conditions be satisfied before clean up occurs.